Open-air cinema series at the Puppet Museum has films “to laugh and think about” – NiT

 The sessions, this time outdoors, always start at 9:30 pm, when the lights are turned off and the projector is turned on, says the entity.
 Each ticket costs €3 and gives access to the permanent exhibition.

 “Moonlight Magic” (July 13), a 2014 romantic comedy starring Emma Stone and Colin Firth, was the work chosen to kick off the program, consisting of a selection of films that “make you laugh and think”.
 This tells the story of Stanley, who became one of the most celebrated magicians of his time as Wei Ling Soo.
 Behind the character, however, hides a man of few words who looks at the world with cynicism and lack of faith.
-Things start to change when he falls in love with the supposed psychic he should unmask.
+Things start to change when he falls in love with the supposed medium he was supposed to unmask.

 This is followed by “Variações” (20), biography of the iconic António Variações with Sérgio Praia in the lead role, and “De Braços Abertos” (27).
 The Franco-Belgian comedy, with Christian Clavier, Ary Abittan and Elsa Zylberstein, revolves around a prominent white, left-wing French intellectual who writes a book about the need for society to be more open and welcoming immigrants and other cultures without prejudice. .
 His ideals are called into question when he finds himself with a gypsy family living in his house.